-In order for you to find the correct type of heating for your dish, we have explained the differences and scopes of application here. the oven.
-You can use the i button to check the current heating temperature when heating up.
+In order for you to find the correct type of heating for your dish, we have explained the differences and scopes of application here.

 Operating modes menu

 The menu is divided into different operating modes.
 In this way, you can quickly access the required function.